sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 Grid Storage
 ************

-In this page we will talk about the Grid storage facilities, the tools to interact with it and the method to process data that is stored on tape (Staging):
+In this page we will talk about the Grid storage facilities, the tools to interact with it and the method to handle data that is stored on tape.

 .. contents::
     :depth: 4